Types of Services in the Blyth Valley Churches

 St Mary's Church, Chediston

-Everyone is welcome for Morning Prayer at St Mary's Church in Chediston.
-Refreshments will be served afterwards.
+Everyone is welcome to Holy Communion at St Mary's Church in Chediston.

 Matins